-1. Insulation material used as part of wall pass-through system shall be of noncombustible material and shall have a thermal conductivity of 1.0 Btu-in./hr-ft2-"F (4.88 kg-cal/hr-m2-"C) or less.

-used to secure chimney section shall not penetrate chimney

-2. All clearances and thicknesses are minimums; larger clearances and thicknesses shall be permitted.
+- 1. Insulation material used as part of wall pass-through system shall be of noncombustible material and shall have a thermal conductivity of 1.0 Btu-in./hr-tf2-°F (4.88 kg-cal/hr-m2-°C) or less. - 2.
+All clearances and thicknesses are minimums; larger clearances and thicknesses shall be permitted.
+3. Any material used to close up an opening for the connector shall be of noncombustible material. - 4.
+A connector to a masonry chimney, except for System B, shall extend in one continuous piece through the wall pass-through system and the chimney wall to the inner face of the flue liner, but not beyond.